 New undergraduate, graduate or Continuing Education (Chang) students who have never had a OneCard before and those planning to attend in the fall 2020 semester must apply for their card online beginning June 1, 2020.

 Step 1: Apply online

-Online applications are open June 1 to August 15, 2020.
+Online applications for student OneCards are currently open.
 Learn about the requirements to apply and submit your application.

 Step 2: Gather the appropriate documents